pedmiston/data-design-patterns/README.md

 ## Getting started

 * **For an overview**, see "overview.html" or compile the presentation yourself from markdown by opening "overview.Pres" in RStudio.
+Be sure to see the section [Installation requirements](https://github.com/pedmiston/data-design-patterns#installation-requirements) below.
 * **To learn more about specific design patterns**, check out the READMEs in the directory for each design pattern.